diogopribeiro/Limn/README.md

 >
 > ```

-Contents of a `Limn` hierarchy can also be filtered.
-At the moment it's possible to apply a filter by either the value and/or its display style:
+Contents of a `Limn` hierarchy can also be filtered by either a value's description and/or its display style:

 ```swift
 Limn(of: Self.supportedStatusCodes).filtered(value: "503").dump()